Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Army and its opponents have gone over the current 47.5-point total in three of four games (75%) this season.

-- Ball State and its opponents have combined to score more than 47.5 points in two games this season.
+- Ball State's games have gone over 47.5 points in two opportunities this season.

-- The two teams combine to score 56 points per game, 8.5 more than the over/under in this contest.
+- Saturday's over/under is 8.5 points lower than the two team's combined 56 points per game average.

 - This contest's over/under is 4.5 points fewer than the 52 these two squads combine to give up per game in 2021.

-- The average total in Black Knights games this season is 50.0, 2.5 points more than Saturday's total of 47.5.
+- Black Knights games this season feature an average total of 50.0 points, a number 2.5 points higher than Saturday's over/under.

 - The 55.8 PPG average total in Cardinals games this season is 8.3 points more than this game's over/under.